Kyle Tucker Player Props: Astros vs. Athletics

-Kyle Tucker -- batting .324 with three doubles, a home run, three walks and seven RBI in his past 10 games -- will be in action for the Houston Astros versus the Oakland Athletics, with Kyle Muller on the mound, on May 27 at 4:07 PM ET.
+After going 0-for-4 in his last game, Kyle Tucker and the Houston Astros take on the Oakland Athletics (who will start Luis Medina) at 4:07 PM ET on Sunday.

-In his most recent appearance, he racked up two hits (going 2-for-3) against the Athletics.
+In his previous game he had a hitless showing (0-for-4) against the Athletics.

 Kyle Tucker Game Info & Props vs. the Athletics